Wabinab/xenoblade-chronicles-2/src/39_addam_mother.md

 ---

 The group waited for Lora, whom stood on the path leading to a burnt-down village.
-Only traces of its pillars remained where it hadn't been burnt down.
+Only traces of its wooden pillars remained.
 Lands were abandoned.
-Trees within were devoid of leaves, probably suffocated to death.
+Trees within the perimeter were devoid of leaves, probably suffocated to death.
 Its ground barren.
 She took a few steps closer.
-It was like two worlds within the perimeter and without.
+It was like two separate worlds.

 "Oh no..."